furkanmtorun/VoiceCloning/README.md

   aws cloudfront create-invalidation --distribution-id "EZ0ZFJOIKT14T" --paths "/*"
   ```
 - Future: Remove the hardcoded variables in the code base and replace them with environment variables.
+- Future: Implement CI/CD to provision the infra and to deploy the app.
 - The model is forked and adapted from https://github.com/jnordberg/tortoise-tts.
   * However, this should be changed to main repo https://github.com/neonbjb/tortoise-tts.